ngriffiths21/measles-dashboard/src/index.md

 - It mutates quickly, leading to reinfection and making it difficult to develop a vaccine
 - It is new and scientists don't have time to understand it

-Measles not only falls on the better side of each of these factors, it is a nearly ideal version of them.
+Measles not only falls on the preferred side of each of these factors, it is a nearly ideal version of them.
 It has a long incubation period; tests, quarantine, and prophylactic vaccination are highly impactful.
 Even a single case can make local news.
 It does not mutate rapidly,[^13] and has one of the most effective vaccines ever developed.
 It is very old, and well understood.
 All this means that public health intervention is very effective.

 It also means that local leaders should be prepared to respond.